fjarri-attic/oldi-hero-translation/hero_en.md

 ...After all that, the healer came out to Alcmene again.

 "He'll live," he replied unequivocally to the silent question.
-"You can feed him with worms.
-He'll be down for day or two, and that will be it.
+"You could feed him with worms for all he cares.
+He'll be down for a day or two, and that will be it.

 "Do I owe you something?"
 Alcmene asked straight on, having already paid her porters.